jgehrcke/gipc/README.rst

 Platform support
 ================

-The current version of gipc works on CPython 3.6/3.7/3.8/3.9.
+The current version of gipc works on CPython 3.6 through 3.10.
 It supports gevent versions 1.5 and newer and supports both, Unix-like systems as well as Windows.
-On Unix-like systems, gipc also works with PyPy2.7 and PyPy3.
+On Linux and macOS, gipc also works with PyPy.

-gipc's test suite is automatically executed on Linux, Darwin (macOS), and Windows.
+gipc's continuous integration (CI) pipeline automatically executes a wide range of tests on Linux, Darwin (macOS), and Windows.

 Who uses it?